- Student Life Menu

 Members of Jefferson Community College’s residence life community, including students, staff, vendors, and visitors are expected to follow Jefferson’s policies and procedures including those related to harassment, discrimination and Title IX.

-All employees and students share in the responsibility for ensuring a work and educational environment free from prohibited discrimination and harassment.
-All employees and students will be held accountable for avoiding or eliminating inappropriate conduct that may give rise to a claim of harassment or discrimination.
+All employees, students, visitors and vendors share in the responsibility for ensuring a work and educational environment free from prohibited discrimination and harassment.
+Individuals responsible for, or participating in, campus activities will refrain from, and are encouraged to report, any inappropriate conduct that may give rise to a claim of harassment or discrimination.

 What is Title IX?